greyscale42/greyscale42.github.io/README.md

 - **Near** (up to 60ft away)
 	- Within reach if you sprint
 - **Far** (up to 120ft away)
-	- Within sight and the reach of ranged weapons
+	- Within the reach of ranged weapons

 ## 6. Traits